An afternoon with the Kansas Freezer Meal Queen

 Cover with plastic and let sit for at least an hour before serving.

-Random recipe: Copycat 54th Street Gringo Dip
+In the Kitchen: Copycat 54th Street Gringo Dip

 One of my favorite appetizers here in Kansas City is 54th Street’s Gringo Dip – a white cheese dip loaded with veggies and spice.
 They serve it with chips or waffle fries and it’s so good that when my sister comes to visit, we have to go eat there at least twice.